Best Of20 min read

 Streak

 Streak lives entirely inside Gmail.
 No separate app, no context switching — your CRM is literally a layer on top of your inbox.
-For agents who've tried and abandoned external CRM tools because they couldn't build the habit, Streak's zero-context-switch approach is worth serious consideration.
-Honestly?
-For the right type of person, it's kind of brilliant.
+For agents who've tried and abandoned external CRM tools because they couldn't build the habit, Streak's zero-switching approach is worth real consideration.
+And look, for the right person, it's kind of brilliant.

-The pipeline view is accessible directly from Gmail's sidebar.
-You can move deals through stages, log notes, and set reminders without ever leaving your inbox.
-It's a very different philosophy from most CRMs — and the agents who click with it tend to actually stick with it, which is more than you can say for a lot of more complex platforms.
+The pipeline view sits directly in Gmail's sidebar.
+Move deals through stages, log notes, and set reminders without leaving your inbox.
+It's a completely different philosophy than most CRMs — and agents who click with it actually stick with it, which beats a lot of more complex platforms.

 Key Features: